Best branding agencies for funded startups in 2026

 Proof of Work Studio

 Watch out for: We're opinionated.
 If you want a studio that will show you 15 logo options and let you pick, we're not it.
 We'll show you the right answer and explain why.
+And if your positioning is still moving weekly, a two-week sprint is too fast for you, and one of the slower studios above is the better call until it settles.

 What are the red flags when hiring a branding agency?

 Before you sign with anyone, here are the patterns that predict a bad engagement.
-We've seen all of these - sometimes from the other side of the table.
+We've seen all of these, sometimes from the other side of the table.

 The portfolio doesn't match the pitch.
 If the agency's best case studies are all for Fortune 500 consumer brands and you're a Series A developer tool, the team that does your project probably isn't the team that did those case studies.
 Ask specifically about work at your stage and sector.